Constituent Congress of Peru (1822): Political and military crisis

 The main task of the legislators, that is drafting the first Constitution of independent Peru and legislative work was hampered by the difficult circumstances that arose in late 1822 and early 1823.
 There were no resources to pay salaries to military and civilian employees, and around the capital were ravaged by bandits.
-As for the war against the Spanish who still held out in southern Peru, the Governing Board decided to conduct the military plan of San Martín, to attack the royalists from South intermediate ports.
+As for the war against the Spanish who still held out in southern Peru, the Governing Junta decided to conduct the military plan of San Martín, to attack the royalists from South intermediate ports.
 But it needed outside military help.

 Indeed, it was already underway to support the Northern Liberator, Simón Bolívar, head of Gran Colombia, who had helped Peru to defeat the Spanish who were left throughout southern Peru, including what is now Bolivia.
 During the Guayaquil conference, Bolívar, San Martín had offered military aid to Peru, which was founded in July 1822 with the dispatch of Colombian troops under the command of Juan Paz del Castillo.
-In September of that year, Bolívar returned to offer another 4,000 troops, but the brand new Governing Board accepted the reception of only 4,000 rifles.
-Relations between Peru and Gran Colombia entered its most critical point due to the annexation of Guayaquil to Grancolombiano territory.
+In September of that year, Bolívar returned to offer another 4,000 troops, but the brand new Governing Junta accepted the reception of only 4,000 rifles.
+Relations between Peru and Gran Colombia entered its most critical point due to the annexation of Guayaquil to Colombian territory.
 Added to that were the instructions he had received from Juan Paz del Castillo, not to commit their forces in case they were guaranteed success only in northern Peru.
 He soon came into conflict with the interests of Peru and Colombia and returned home in January 1823.

 Relations with Gran Colombia cooled, then, at the very moment when the campaign was being waged Intermediate.
 This expedition ended in failure after the defeat of the patriot army in Torata and Moquegua (19 and 21 January 1823).
 From then dates the letrilla burlesque to the Spanish Congress that spread from their camp situated a short distance from Lima:

-Congress and the Governing Board were so terribly discredited in public opinion.
-The patriotic officers commanding the troops that guarded Lima, fearing a Spanish offensive, signed a petition to Congress, dated February 23, 1823 in Miraflores, invoking the name of one Supreme Head "to order and be quickly obeyed", replacing the collegial body that belonged to the Board, even suggested the name of the officer to assume the government stated: Colonel José de la Riva Agüero y Sánchez Boquete.
+Congress and the Governing Junta were so terribly discredited in public opinion.
+The patriotic officers commanding the troops that guarded Lima, fearing a Spanish offensive, signed a petition to Congress, dated February 23, 1823 in Miraflores, invoking the name of one Supreme Head "to order and be quickly obeyed", replacing the collegial body that belonged to the Junta, even suggested the name of the officer to assume the government stated: Colonel José de la Riva Agüero y Sánchez Boquete.

 The crisis deepened when another petition to Congress was presented by the civic militia stationed in Bellavista and a third headed by Mariano Tramarría.
-On February 27 troops moved from their quarters to the estate of Balconcillo, half a league from Lima, where they demanded the dismissal of the Board.
+On February 27 troops moved from their quarters to the estate of Balconcillo, half a league from Lima, where they demanded the dismissal of the Junta.
 These rebels were led by General Andrés de Santa Cruz.
 It was the first coup in the republican history of Peru, known as the Balconcillo Mutiny.